nicosuave/nicosuave.github.io/about.md

 ---
 <h2>{{ page.title }}</h2>

 I'm a software developer.
 I study Informatics with a specialization in Software Engineering at UC Irvine, live in Irvine, and work at Hedgeye.
 I strongly believe in no frills, to-the-point user experiences.
-I always try to keep learning with an open mind.
+I try to keep an open mind, and I try to keep myself busy.

 See my [résumé](/pdfs/resume.pdf "Résumé, Nico Ritschel")